-“The only proven way to raise your odds of making a good decision is to learn to use a good decision-making process–one that can get you the best solution with a minimal loss of time, energy, money, and composure.”—John Hammond
+“The only proven way to raise your odds of making a good decision is to learn to use a good decision-making process–one that can get you the best solution with a minimal loss of time, energy, money, and composure.” — John Hammond

-A good decision making process can literally change the world.
+A good decision-making process can literally change the world.

 Consider the following example from Predictable Surprises: In 1962, when spy planes spotted Soviet missiles in Cuba, U.S. military leaders urged President Kennedy to authorize an immediate attack.
 Fresh from the bruising failure of the Bay of Pigs, Kennedy instead set up a structured decision-making process to evaluate his options.
 In a precursor of the Devil’s Advocacy method, Kennedy established two groups each including government officials and outside experts, to develop and evaluate the two main options–attack Cuba or set up a blockade to prevent more missiles from reaching its shores.
 Based on the groups’ analysis and debate, Kennedy decided to establish a blockade.
-The soviets backed down, and nuclear was was averted.
+The Soviets backed down, and nuclear war was averted.
 Recently available documents suggest that if the United States had invaded Cuba the consequences would have been catastrophic: Soviet missiles that had not been located by U.S. Intelligence could still have struck several U.S. cities.

-The concept of a decision making process can be found in the early history of thinking.
+The concept of a decision-making process can be found in the early history of thinking.
 Decisions, should be the result of rational and deliberate reasoning.
 Plato argues that human knowledge can be derived on the basis of reason alone using deduction and self-evident propositions.
 Aristotle formalized logic with logical proofs where someone could reasonably determine if a conclusion was true or false.
 However, as we will discover not all decisions are perfectly rational.
 Often, we let our system one thinking–intuition–make decisions for us.
-Our intuition is based on long-term memory that bias been primarily acquired over the years through learning and our allows our mind to process and judge without conscious awareness.
+Our intuition is based on long-term memory that has been primarily acquired over the years through learning and allows our mind to process and judge without conscious awareness.
 System one thinking, however, does not always lead to optimal solutions and often tricks our mind to thinking that consequences and second order effects are either non-existent or less probable than reality would indicate.

 In Predictable Surprises Max Bazerman writes:

 Rigorous decision analysis combines a systematic assessment of the probabilities of future events with a hard-headed evaluation of the costs and benefits of particular outcomes.
 As such, it can be an invaluable tool in helping organizations overcome the biases that hinder them in estimating the likelihood of unpleasant events.
-Decision analysis begins with a clear definition of the decision to be made, followed by an explicit statement of objectives and explicit criteria for assessing the “goodness” of alternative courses of action, but which we mean the net cost or benefit as perceived by the decision-maker.
+Decision analysis begins with a clear definition of the decision to be made, followed by an explicit statement of objectives and explicit criteria for assessing the “goodness” of alternative courses of action, by which we mean the net cost or benefit as perceived by the decision-maker.
 The next steps involve identifying potential courses of action and their consequences.
 Because these elements often are laid out visually in a decision tree, this technique is known as “decision tree analysis.”
 Finally, the technique instructs decision-makers to explicitly assess and make trade-offs based on the potential costs and benefits of different courses of action.

 To conduct a proper decision analysis, leaders must carefully quantify costs and benefits, their tolerance for accepting risk, and the extent of uncertainty associated with different potential outcomes.
 These assumptions are inherently subjective, but the process of quantification is nonetheless extremely valuable’ it forces participants to express their assumptions and beliefs, thereby making them transparent and subject to challenge and improvement.